 Income and costs relating to other activities are set out in the income and expenditure account at the end of section A.1 above.
-"Other income" of £1.4m (2018: £0.5m) on the income and expenditure account relates to the Group's non-insurance sales.
-"Other charges" of £2.8m (2018: £1.4m) on the income and expenditure account relate to the cost of delivering the Group's non-insurance business.
+"Other income" of £3.7m (2019: £1.4m) relates to the Group's non-insurance sales.
+"Other charges" of £5.3m (2019: £2.8m) relate to the cost of delivering the Group's non-insurance business.
+The increase in other income and other charges is mostly due to the inclusion of trading from the High Five group of companies for three months following their acquisition in January 2020.